-Communities in Zambia’s North Western Providence known as “dark villages” are mostly cut off from the surrounding area, since they are deeply rural areas with little or no contact with government services, or the general public.
-Families there survive on subsistence farming with at most an acre of land to feed the whole family.
+Communities in Zambia’s North Western Province are known as “dark villages” as they have little or no contact with government services, and limited infrastructure.
+Families survive on subsistence farming with at most an acre of land to feed the whole family.

-The spread of HIV/AIDS has devastated these communities, resulting in many orphans, widows and the loss of productive potential.
-Around two of every five families in this area live on less than $1 per day and typically survive on just one meal a day.
+The spread of HIV/AIDS has devastated communities.
+Around two of every five families here live on less than $1 per day, often surviving on just one meal a day.

-Global Care, alongside our Zambian partners, New Life Action Foundation Trust, aim to create “a community which is able to educate, clothe and feed its children.”
-We are working in Kabompo, the poorest district in Zambia.
+Our local partners, New Life Action Foundation Trust, aim to create “a community which is able to educate, clothe and feed its children.”
+Global Care is supporting their work in Kabompo, the poorest district in Zambia.

-Through a sponsorship scheme, 30 of the most vulnerable children from the “dark villages” are being enabled to access education and support with feeding and medical care.
-A local committee selects the neediest children, such as those who have lost both parents, those with terminally ill parents and children with disabilities.
-A further 33 children are on our waiting list for sponsors.
+Through a sponsorship scheme, 30 of the most vulnerable children from the “dark villages” now access education, and receive support with feeding and medical care.
+A local committee selects the neediest children.
+A further 33 children are on our waiting list for sponsors – can you help?.

 We know that education for Zambia’s poorest children is the best way to lift them out of poverty.
 In 2019 Global Care built four permanent classrooms, pit latrines, secure storage and a headteacher’s office for M8 Primary School in Makayi village, a community school started by parents.
 The buildings replaced temporary thatched shelters, which frequently leaked, providing secure teaching space for classes which previously met under trees.
 The opening of the new school has had a huge impact on the community, increasing enrolment and attendance, and the development of adult literacy classes too.